resotto/gochk/README.md

 ### Result types

-gochk displays each result type in a different color by default:
+Gochk displays each result type in a different color by default:

 - ![#008080](https://via.placeholder.com/15/008080/000000?text=+) None
   - which means there are imports irrelevant to dependency rule or no imports at all